BDC Hamburger Icon

 • Obtain written permission when using media that wasn’t created by your business.

-You can skyrocket to online success using the right social networks, publishing tools and creative content, as long as you make sure all your efforts are designed to strengthen your company’s reputation and don’t risk damaging your brand.
-Burger King, Robinhood, Gap, Chase and Netflix all learned this the hard way.
+You can skyrocket to online success and boost your business using the right social networks, publishing tools and creative content, as long as you make sure all your efforts are designed to strengthen your company’s reputation and don’t risk damaging your brand.
+Companies like Burger King, Chase, Netflix, Chick-fil-A and Bioré all learned this the hard way.
+Don’t make the same mistakes.

 Did you find this content helpful?